How to properly taste whisky

 • Full concentration

-• at your own pace
+• Own pace

 • No influence